If you’re hitting the road as a traveling nurse, you have a million and one things on your mind.

 Nurse Housing Option #2: Travel Nursing Agency Housing Department

-Some travel nursing agencies have an internal housing department specifically dedicated to helping its clients secure travel nurse housing.
+Some travel nursing agencies have an internal housing department specifically dedicated to helping their clients secure travel nurse housing.

 The travel nursing agency housing department will be able to assist you in finding travel nurse apartments or homes that offer a short-term lease.